John R. Stallings: Mathematical contributions

 Most of Stallings' mathematical contributions are in the areas of geometric group theory and low-dimensional topology (particularly the topology of 3-manifolds) and on the interplay between these two areas.

 An early significant result of Stallings is his 1960 proof of the Poincaré conjecture in dimensions greater than six.
 (Stallings' proof was obtained independently from and shortly after the different proof of Stephen Smale who established the same result in dimensions bigger than four).

 Using "engulfing" methods similar to those in his proof of the Poincaré conjecture for n > 6, Stallings proved that ordinary Euclidean n-dimensional space has a unique piecewise linear, hence also smooth, structure, if n is not equal to 4.
-This took on added significance when, as a consequence of work of Michael Freedman and Simon Donaldson in 1982, it was shown that 4-space has exotic smooth structures, in fact uncountably many such.
+This took on added significance when, as a consequence of work of Michael Freedman and Simon Donaldson in 1982, it was shown that 4-space has exotic smooth structures, in fact uncountably many inequivalent ones.

 In a 1963 paper Stallings constructed an example of a finitely presented group with infinitely generated 3-dimensional integral homology group and, moreover, not of the type $F_3$, that is, not admitting a classifying space with a finite 3-skeleton.
 This example came to be called the Stallings group and is a key example in the study of homological finiteness properties of groups.
 Robert Bieri later showed that the Stallings group is exactly the kernel of the homomorphism from the direct product of three copies of the free group $F_2$ to the additive group $\Z$ of integers that sends to $1\in \Z$ the six elements coming from the choice of free bases for the three copies of $F_2$.
 Bieri also showed that the Stallings group fits into a sequence of examples of groups of type $F_n$ but not of type $F_{n+1}$.
 The Stallings group is a key object in the version of discrete Morse theory for cubical complexes developed by Mladen Bestvina and Noel Brady and in the study of subgroups of direct products of limit groups.